 Ety Abel has more than 25 years of experience as a kindergarten teacher in Tel Aviv, Ashdod, and Nahariya.

-Kate Bailey, our program coordinator, is a Ph.D. student in Jewish history at the University of Maryland, College Park.
+Kate Bailey, our administrative coordinator, is a Ph.D. student in Jewish history at the University of Maryland, College Park.
 Kate received her B.A. in Judaic Studies from the George Washington University.
 Between receiving her B.A. and graduate school, Kate worked for four years in the DC Jewish community in different capacities ever since.
 They live in downtown Silver Spring with her partner, Alan, and their Black Lab, Melvin.
-She can be reached at email@example.com.
+She can be reached at firstname.lastname@example.org.